RaisinTen/RaisinTen/README.md

 - Worked with the Chromium C++ thread pool to create async and non-blocking functionalities - <https://github.com/electron/electron/pull/31023>
 - Collaborated with the Chromium team to fix difficult GN bugs in the Electron build system
 - Contributed to other high-profile C++ projects like Chromium, Crashpad and Perfetto for the betterment of Electron

-### Node.js

-#### TSC Member, Core Collaborator, Triager, October 2020 - January 2024

-- Nominated by the project community to serve as a TSC Member, Core Collaborator and Triager for my quality code contributions and valuable code reviews
-- Won the "Outstanding Contribution from a New Arrival" award as part of the JavaScriptLandia Awards at 2022's OpenJS World - <https://openjsf.org/blog/first-ever-javascriptlandia-awards-celebrate-community-leaders>
-- 36th highest contributor of C++ and JavaScript features, bug fixes and performance improvements across all subsystems of Node.js
-- Primarily known for being the lead of the "Single executable applications" Strategic Initiative, which I have initially implemented in <https://github.com/nodejs/node/pull/45038>
-- Provided 1:1 mentorship to numerous contributors and onboarded 6 collaborators
-- Contributed to other high-profile C++ and C projects like V8, libuv and OpenSSL for the betterment of Node.js

 ### Deno